aleks-kudriavtsev/hackaging_theories/README.md

 Override `--filter-model`, `--theory-model` (or the compatibility flag `--extract-model`), or the request delays if you need custom OpenAI models or throttling for quota management.
+The filtering stage also accepts `--batch-size` so multiple abstracts can be screened in a single request.
+Start with 5–10 items for GPT-4o/GPT-4o mini tiers (roughly 3–5k prompt tokens) and lower the value if your abstracts are unusually long or you are using a model with a smaller context window.
 When the command completes successfully you should see the merged metadata (`start_reviews.json`) alongside the filtered, full-text, theory, and ontology artefacts in `data/pipeline/`.